yeicor-3d/yet-another-cad-viewer/README.md

 - All [GLTF 2.0](https://www.khronos.org/gltf/) features (textures, PBR materials, animations...).
 - All [model-viewer](https://modelviewer.dev/) features (smooth controls, augmented reality...).
 - Load multiple models at once, load external models and even images as quads.
-- Control clipping planes and transparency of each model.
+- Control clipping planes, transparency, edge/vertex sizes and explode each model.
 - View and interact with topological entities: faces, edges, vertices and locations.
 - Select any entity and measure bounding box size and distances.
 - Hot reloading while editing the CAD model (using the `yacv-server` package).